What Is Test Anxiety (And How It Affects Students)

 An upcoming test or exam can be a stressful time for any student.

 Many students experience some amount of stress and anxiety before and during exams.
 However, test anxiety is more severe, and can actually impair learning and hurt test performance.
+To fend off all that stress, products such as CBD UK can be availed.

 Because of this, it’s important to know how to identify test anxiety in your child so he or she can learn how to deal with it.